 How To Make Crockpot Hawaiian Chicken

-- In the pot of a slow cooker, add the chicken tenderloins, veggies, and pineapple.
+- In the pot of a slow cooker, place the chicken tenderloins, veggies, and pineapple.

 - Pour ¾ cups pineapple juice, soy sauce, and brown sugar inside the pot.
 Give everything a good stir.

-- Mix the ¼ cup pineapple juice remaining with the one tablespoon of cornstarch to make a slurry and add it to the pot.
+- Mix the ¼ cup of pineapple juice remaining with one tablespoon of cornstarch to make a slurry and add it to the pot.
 Cook on low for 6 hours.